 4. You might be able to get a grant from the Household Support Fund

-The Household Support Fund allows local councils to offer small grants to vulnerable households who need support with things like paying for utilities, clothes and food.
+If you live in England or Wales, the Household Support Fund allows local councils to offer small grants to vulnerable households who need support with things like paying for utilities, clothes and food.
 Some councils will directly contact anyone who qualifies, while others will ask you to apply to them, so have a look at your council’s website to see what their process is.

 5. Check if you can pay less Council Tax